RuiFPB/RuiFPB/ulinux.md

 # uLinux - A small somewhat functional Linux OS
 I had this on a text file somewhere on my computer for a while and decided now to make it public.

-*Thank you Prof. David Freitas for the sugestion*
+*Thank you, Prof. David Freitas, for the sugestion*

 ----